Skip to content

 9. Altimeter Sensor

-Sensors like these ensure that just the basic data like distance, speed, and direction are calculated but bring in finer details like the elevation data.
+Sensors like these ensure that just the basic data like distance, speed, and direction are calculated but bring finer details like the elevation data.

 10. Bioimpedance sensor